tiggreen/tik.dev/content/pages/about.md

 template: "page"
 ---

-Hi 👋, I'm Tigran, and I’m a senior software engineer at Buffer.
-I'm mostly focused on building backend services and infrastructure.
-I’m very passionate about building tools that make developers more productive.
+Hi!
+I'm Tigran.
+I’m a senior product engineer at Buffer.
+I’m very passionate about developer productivity.
+Most of my exciting ideas are formed around this passion.
 In my free time, I enjoy writing, reading and playing soccer.

 Here are some other things about me that you might want to know: